 Men must wear bottoms.
 You can wear underwear or a bathing suit, or sometimes you will be given a disposable pair of underwear to put on.

-Once you are suitably dressed, put on your robe and go meet your hammam attendant.
+Once you are suitably undressed, put on your robe and go meet your hammam attendant.

 Step 2: Relax for five minutes